mlswg/mls-protocol/draft-ietf-mls-protocol.md

    regard to any removed members and PCS for the committer and any updated members.

-When processing a Commit, three different GroupContexts are used:
+When creating or processing a Commit, three different GroupContexts are used:

 1. The "old GroupContext" is the GroupContext for the epoch before the commit.
    This is used when signing the MLSPlainText so that existing group members